Theory of shifts, shocks, and the intimate connections to $L^2$-type a posteriori error analysis of numerical schemes for hyperbolic problems: Introduction

 in the sense of distributions, where $q$ is any corresponding entropy-flux.
 More precisely,

 for every nonnegative Lipschitz-continuous function $\phi\colon\mathbb{R}\times[0,T)\to \mathbb{R}$ with compact support

 We have in mind future applications to hyperbolic systems with multiple conserved quantities.
 Hyperbolic conservation laws are an important class of models in many physical and engineering applications.
 One example is the description of non-viscous compressible flows by the Euler equations.
 One particular feature of hyperbolic conservation laws that makes their analysis and the construction of reliable numerical schemes challenging is that they, in general, only have smooth solutions up to some finite time.
-Several successful schemes were developed so far and are mainly based on finite differences, finite volume and discontinuous Galerkin (dG) finite element schemes.
-For an overview on these schemes and the available convergence analysis we refer to \cite{GR96,Kroner97,LeVeque02,Hesthaven18} and references therein.
+For an overview on numerical schemes for hyperbolic conservation laws and the available convergence analysis we refer to \cite{GR96,Kroner97,LeVeque02,Hesthaven18} and references therein.

+In his 2023 high-level survey of the state of conservation laws, Dafermos writes ``Great progress should also be expected in the art and science of scientific computation of solutions [...]
+On the theoretical side, the supporting numerical analysis of the algorithms employed in the solution of systems is based to a great extent on the theory of the scalar conservation law.
+The expectation is that progress will be made by bringing closer the numerical and the theoretical analysis of systems'' \cite[p.~485]{MR4627977}.
+The present work is a step in the program of Dafermos.

+The goal of the work at hand is to provide a first step towards reliable a posteriori error estimates for Runge-Kutta discontinuous Galerkin schemes for systems of hyperbolic conservation laws in one space dimension.
+To this end, we provide such estimates for scalar problems without using the Kruzhkov stability theory for scalar conservation laws.
+Instead, we develop an extension, which allows for quantitative estimates, of the theories of shifts and $a$-contraction (see \Cref{sec:stable}, below).
+Due to being non-perturbative, these techniques can handle large data.
+Moreover, they require only a single entropy condition, and hence apply to both scalar equations as well as systems.
+Thus, there is hope that the techniques developed in this paper will extend to systems.
+This is in contrast to the results in \cite{KO00,DMO07} that use techniques that are systematically limited to scalar problems.